Plan, Prepare, Respond and Recover

 The University is committed to maintaining a safe and secure campus environment by emphasizing comprehensive planning, rigorous training, and regular exercises to effectively address potential threats and emergencies aligned with National Incident Management System (NIMS) and the Homeland Security Exercise and Evaluation Program (HSEEP) doctrines.
 This approach not only enhances Duquesne University's capacity to respond to crises but also fosters a culture of resilience throughout the institution.
 Additionally, the EMTA Office collaborates closely with neighboring colleges and universities, the City of Pittsburgh Office of Emergency Management and Homeland Security, Allegheny County Department of Emergency Services, the PA Region 13 Task Force, and various regional, state, and federal partners to ensure a coordinated and effective approach to emergency.
 Together, these collaborative efforts contribute to a safer and more resilient University.

-The Duquesne University Emergency Operations Plan (EOP) is a multi-hazard plan that is designed to prepare the University community for a variety of possible emergency incidents and can be found on DORI.
+The Duquesne University Emergency Operations Plan (EOP) is a multi-hazard plan that is designed to prepare the University community for a variety of possible emergency incidents and can be found in the Duquesne Portal.

 Integrated Security Systems